munificent/craftinginterpreters/book/scanning.md

 [asi]: https://www.ecma-international.org/ecma-262/5.1/#sec-7.9

-If you're designing a new language, you almost surely *should* avoid an explicit statement separator.
+If you're designing a new language, you almost surely *should* avoid an explicit statement terminator.
 Programmers are creatures of fashion like other humans and semicolons are as passé as ALL CAPS KEYWORDS.
 Just make sure you pick a set of rules that make sense for your language's particular grammar and idioms.
-And, uh, don't do what JavaScript did.
+And don't do what JavaScript did.

 </div>